-As you apply more mitigations, risk will decrease, so how do you know when you're done?
-Organisations have a tolerance for risk that varies - some are very conservative and have a very low tolerance for risk.
+As you apply more mitigations, risk will decrease so how do you know when you're done?
+Organizations have a tolerance for risk that varies - some are very conservative and have a very low tolerance for risk.
 Some, for example a dynamic start-up, have much higher tolerances.
-You are finished mitigating risks when the remaining risk is within the tolerance of your organisation (or you run out of budget, whichever comes first).
+You are finished mitigating risks when the remaining risk is within the tolerance of your organization (or you run out of budget, whichever comes first).

-A cautionary note: The information security industry today spends a lot of time talking about compliance, which basically means verifiably doing what some (hopefully) knowledgeable and responsible body has decided is necessary.
+A cautionary note: the information security industry today spends a lot of time talking about compliance, which basically means verifiably doing what some (hopefully) knowledgeable and responsible body has decided is necessary.
 For example, if you process payment card information, you must comply with the PCI-DSS requirements, or if you store or process personal health information in the USA, you must comply with HIPAA, and the list goes on.

-However, 'security' is a different thing than 'compliance.'
+However, "security" is a different thing than "compliance".
 Compliance basically means that you have followed all the applicable items on some checklist while security implies that all the important risks in your environment have been mitigated to an acceptable level.

-Risk management is basically concerned with assuring that an organisation identifies the risks in its environment and mitigates them as much as possible.
+Risk management is basically concerned with assuring that an organization identifies the risks in its environment and mitigates them as much as possible.
 In an ideal world, there would be a risk assessment, which produced an ordered list of risks, highest to lowest, and we would manage those risks by applying controls (mitigations).

-For example, we might purchase and install a firewall to limit the types of traffic incoming to our corporate web servers; or perhaps buy an e-mail gateway that could scan all the e-mails coming into our domain for malware and so on.
-These mitigations have costs both in acquiring them and operating them and our budget, supply of qualified people, etc., will always be limited so it's important that we apply mitigations where they will produce the greatest reductions in risk for our organisation.
-Risk is very much dependent on the particular organisation and its circumstances so it's not really possible to talk about specific risks in a general way.
+For example, we might purchase and install a firewall to limit the types of traffic incoming to our corporate webservers; we might purchase an e-mail gateway that could scan all the e-mails coming into our domain for malware and so on.
+These mitigations have costs both in acquiring them and operating them and our budget, supply of qualified people, etc., will always be limited so it's important that we apply mitigations where they will produce the greatest reductions in risk for our organization.

+Risk is very much dependent on the particular organization and its circumstances so it's not really possible to talk about specific risks in a general way.
 The things that give rise to risk can be discussed much more generally so let's take a closer look at the things which may give risk to risk in our particular environment.

-Threats make use of and exploit vulnerabilities ('weakness of an asset or control that can be exploited by a threat', ISO/IEC 27032).
-Examples of vulnerabilities are the ever-present software defects that keep our patch teams busy or a careless employee who carelessly clicks on a link in a suspicious email.
+Threats make use of (exploit) vulnerabilities ("weakness of an asset or control5 that can be exploited by a threat", ISO/IEC 27032).
+Examples of vulnerabilities are the everpresent software defects that keep our patch teams busy or a careless employee who clicks on a link in an EMAIL from a stranger with the subject "I Love You!"

-Successful exploitation of a vulnerability causes an event ('identified occurrence of a system or network state indicating a possible breach of information security policy or failure of controls, or a previously unknown situation that may be security relevant' (SO/IEC 27000) which may have consequences that interest us.

-Another useful concept when thinking about threat agents and vulnerabilities is threat vector (ISO refers to this as an attack vector or a 'path or means by which an attacker can gain access to a computer or network server in order to deliver a malicious outcome,' ISO/IEC 27032).
+Successful exploit of a vulnerability causes an event ("identified occurrence of a system or network state indicating a possible breach of information security policy or failure of controls, or a previously unknown situation that may be security relevant", ISO/IEC 27000) which may have consequences that interest us (again, this isn't certain as, for example, the adversaries' desired consequence may be blocked by a control such as an anti-malware product blocking the malicious link in the "I Love You!" e-mail).
+Another useful concept when thinking about threat agents and vulnerabilities is threat vector (ISO refers to this as an attack vector "path or means by which an attacker can gain access to a computer or network server in order to deliver a malicious outcome".
+ISO/ IEC 27032).
 A threat vector is the line that connects a threat agent to the vulnerability.
-In the email example it is this emailwhich is the threat vector.
+In the "I Love You" example, the e-mail is the threat vector.